peerhold/pastebridge/README.md

 ./pastebridge -headless -exit-on-idle 0
 ```

 `-headless` starts without a browser, switches sharing on, and prints the address and PIN to the terminal.
 Open it from a laptop or phone.
+Once it's running, `command | pastebridge` from the same machine drops output straight into a lane.

 **Always pass `-exit-on-idle 0` with `-headless`.** The idle timer counts time since any browser was attached, which on a headless machine is the whole uptime, so with the default it stops before you can connect.